k-christensen/bakeoff_data/Feature_ideas.md

    - For this I may want to look up recipes and generate features based on recipe attributes (num of ingredients, num of steps, word count)

 ## Contestant Bio
+ - Area of contestant hometown
- - Population of contestant hometown
+ - Density (instead of population) of contestant hometown
  - Contestant age

 ## Episode numbers